Celestron

 M35 looked good with pinpoint stars

 off-axis until about 80% field width.
-At low powers on deep sky you don’t get
+At low powers on deep sky you don’t

-a 32mm Plossl gives great views of the deep sky
+with a 32mm Plossl gives great views of the deep sky

 through the C5.